ddubson/dotnet-ecosystem-notes/content/dotnet-overview.md

 ### It's **free!**

-It costs nothing to download *it* and create applications
+It costs nothing to download the suite of tooling and runtime to build and run .NET applications

 ### It's **cross-platform**